Marloto/cnd-ws2025-26/13-microservice-example/README.md

 # Microservices Example

 A simple microservices architecture example with authentication, posts/comments, and a frontend application.
+Docker Compose right now only to help with starting MQTT Broker and Database.

 ## Architecture